-What values does Scaled Agile Framework stand for?
+What values does the Scaled Agile Framework stand for?
 For those who are only beginning to scale up agilely, a critical question is: “Do my values match SAFe® core principles?”
 With maximum simplicity, let’s explain SAFe® values to help everybody determine: is SAFe® the right framework for my organization?

 First, the essence from scaledagiledframework.com: